10 Must-Read Insider Tips to Save You Money on Gardening

 Grow what you eat

 While this may seem like common sense, it’s easy to get carried away when buying seeds and plants for your garden.
 Realistically, if you don’t eat a certain vegetable or herb now (kohlrabi and purslane, we’re looking at you), you probably won’t eat it even if you grow it.
 Save yourself time and money by only buying seeds and plants that you know you and your family will eat.
-Just getting started?
-These expert gardening tips for beginners will be super helpful.

 Buy seeds early in the year

 According to Celeste Longacre, gardening expert and author of Celeste’s Garden Delights, you’ll find the biggest selection of seeds and the best deals January through March.
 “Many catalogs offer discounts if you buy the seeds before a certain date, often March 1,” Longacre says.
 “Companies can also run out of specific varieties so you’ll want to get your order right in.”
 But you don’t need to plant seeds for every vegetable you intend to eat in the coming months.
 You might be better off buying these 11 fruits and veggies frozen.